rails/rails/guides/source/initialization.md

 TODO: review this

 The initializers code itself is tricky.
-What Rails is doing here is it traverses all the class ancestors looking for an +initializers+ method, sorting them and running them.
-For example, the +Engine+ class will make all the engines available by providing the +initializers+ method.
+What Rails is doing here is it traverses all the class ancestors looking for an `initializers` method, sorting them and running them.
+For example, the `Engine` class will make all the engines available by providing the `initializers` method.

-After this is done we go back to +Rack::Server+
+After this is done we go back to `Rack::Server`

 ### Rack: lib/rack/server.rb

-Last time we left when the +app+ method was being defined:
+Last time we left when the `app` method was being defined:

 ```ruby
 def app